kracr/ODPReco/README.md

 *Structural Analysis-*

 It is the one in which the OWL file of the given ontology is compared with the OWL file of all the listed ODPs.
 This is done via Doc2Vec.
-The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, ChainOf Property , Data Property etc. The axioms of the ontology are extracted using the OWL API.
+The OWL file is analysed by its properties- SubClass, ObjectPropertyDomain, ObjectPropertyRange, DisjointClasses, etc. The axioms of the ontology are extracted using the OWL API.

 *Behavioural Analysis-*